-Central nervous system: it is the basic control center of the brain which consists of different types of structures.
+Central Nervous System: It is the basic control center of the brain which consists of different types of structures.
 Which performs all the functions related to our daily life activities.
-Include listening, speaking, sleeping, thinking, vomiting, and sleep cycle.
+These include hearing, speaking, sleeping, thinking, vomiting, and the sleep cycle.

-Peripheral: the peripheral nervous system consists of nerve structure or known as distribution task.
-Nerves include peripheral nervous systems are 2 sensory and motor nerves.
-Sensory nerves are responsible for the transmission of a message to the brain and motor nerves are responsible for the transmission of message for tasks to the body parts muscles etc.
+Peripheral: The peripheral nervous system consists of nerve structure or known as distribution task.
+Nerves include peripheral nervous system are 2 sensory and motor nerves.
+Sensory nerves are responsible for transmitting a message to the brain and motor nerves are responsible for transmitting messages for tasks to the body parts muscles etc..

-What patient feel: in peripheral neuropathy patient feel different types of symptoms like
+What patients feel: In peripheral neuropathy, patients feel different types of symptoms such as

 - Sensory it causes: Stoking glove (it means symptoms in feet and hands it is due to the reason that it usually affects the longest nerve first which is in toes and fingertips), distal loss of pain and temperature, distal loss of vibration and touch